akshay0712-dev/project/README.md

 # 7-Day React Frontend Challenge

----

-## Day 1: Todo List App
+## Day 1: Age Calculator
-- Create a simple todo list application where users can add, edit, and delete tasks.
+- Created a responsive age calculator where users can input their birthday and see their current age in years.
-- **Technologies**: React, useState, useEffect
+- **Technologies**: React, useState
 - **Features**:
-  - Add tasks with a deadline
-  - Mark tasks as complete
-  - Filter tasks (all, active, completed)
+  - Input birthday
+  - Display age in real-time
+  - Responsive design for various screen sizes

 ---